 The answers to these frequently asked questions are deliberately general as everyone’s personal circumstances will differ.
 Anyone thinking of separating from their spouse should seek legal advice.

-Tallents Solicitors offer a free family law clinic at their Southwell office every Tuesday evening from 5pm (no appointment required), or a fixed-fee family law meeting at their Newark office (01636 671881) for those requiring written legal advice.
+Tallents Solicitors offers a weekly free phone-in family law clinic at their Southwell office, which is held every Tuesday evening from 5pm-7pm.
+No appointment is needed to take advantage of this free verbal consultation.
+Just call 01636 813411 to speak to a solicitor in confidence.
+We also offer a fixed-fee family law meeting at our Newark office (01636 671881) for those requiring written legal advice.